 Note: The autolock feature can be activated/deactivated independently of the autounlock feature.

-Before following the activation or deactivation procedures, make sure that the anti-theft system is not armed, ignition is in the 1 (OFF/LOCK) position, and all vehicle doors are closed.
+Before following the activation or deactivation procedures, make sure that the anti-theft system is not armed, ignition is in the off position, and all vehicle doors are closed.

 Power door unlock/lock procedure